-A bit about Mixers, Taps, and Accessories for your Kitchen and Bathroom
+A bit about Water Taps, Mixers and Accessories for your Kitchen and Bathroom

 If you are considering to buy some furnishing for your kitchen and bathroom, then you might already be starting to feel overwhelmed by the huge array of options available to you and you might be wondering about some of the terms that you've never encountered before.
 Mixer?
 Faucets?
 Waterway?
 Single lever Pull-out?
 What in the world are these things?
 Well, you're not alone.
 Purchasing Kitchen and bathroom accessories and fixtures can be a lot of hassle without proper guide and knowledge.